hellwolf/yul-dsl-monorepo/hs-pkgs/yul-dsl/README.md

 > This is still at the ideation phase.

-'YulDSL' can be serialized into a portable artifact, thereby enabling various front-ends, such as a visual programming interface or other YulDSL-supported programming languages, to produce and share 'YulDSL' as portable modules with each other.
+'YulDSL' can be serialized into a portable artifact, thereby enabling various front-ends, such as a visual programming interface or other YulDSL-supported programming languages to produce and share 'YulDSL' as portable modules with each other.